Julie Power: Avengers Academy and the Runaways

 Julie was seen (among the other young heroes) to be arriving on the new campus for the Avengers Academy.
 She is attending at the Academy as both a student and a teacher's assistant, under Quicksilver's tutelage.
 When fellow Academy member Striker confides to her that he is gay, she confirms that she is bisexual.
-During an earlier encounter with the Runaways, Julie and Karolina Dean express a close personal interest in each other in the middle of combat before they are rudely interrupted by Molly Hayes.
+During an earlier encounter with the Runaways, Julie and Karolina Dean express a close personal interest in each other in the middle of combat before they are interrupted by Molly Hayes.
 Following a later joint mission of the Avengers Academy and the Runaways, Julie and Karolina agree to go on a date, and eventually they end up being romantically involved.

-Some time afterwards, Julie visited the Runaways, but Karolina's lack of commitment to their relationship created friction between them.
+Sometime afterwards, Julie visited the Runaways, but Karolina's lack of commitment to their relationship created friction between them.
 In her despondent mood, Julie ended up consuming a magical cupcake originally given to Molly Hayes by her new schoolfriend, Abigail, a 13-year-old girl rendered ageless by a gift from the Enchantress.
 Eating the cupcake regressed Julie to a 13-year-old herself.
 Though the problem was fixed by an antidote the Enchantress had provided, Julie nevertheless broke up with Karolina.